pymupdf/PyMuPDF-Optional-Material/docs/functions.rst

    .. method:: Document._delXmlMetadata()

-      PDF documents only: Delete an object containing XML-based metadata from the PDF.
+      Delete an object containing XML-based metadata from the PDF.
 (Py-) MuPDF does not support XML-based metadata.
 Use this if you want to make sure that the conventional metadata dictionary will be used exclusively.
 Many thirdparty PDF programs insert their own metadata in XML format and thus may override what you store in the conventional dictionary.
 This method deletes any such reference, and the corresponding PDF object will be deleted during next garbage collection of the file.

 -----

    .. method:: Document._getXmlMetadataXref()

-      PDF documents only: Return he XML-based metadata object id from the PDF if present - also refer to :meth:`Document._delXmlMetadata`.
+      Return he XML-based metadata object id from the PDF if present - also refer to :meth:`Document._delXmlMetadata`.
 You can use it to retrieve the content via :meth:`Document._getXrefStream` and then work with it using some XML software.
 -----

    .. method:: Document._getPageObjNumber(pno)